 One thing I really like is that the backpanel features mesh and padding on your upper and lower back.
 Plus, the lower mesh panel lies on a luggage strap, so that you can easily secure it on top of your suitcase.

 One of the main things that make this great for travel is the shape of the backpack.
-The dimensions are just right for a carry on because you can easily fit this under your seat in an airplane.
+The dimensions are just right for a carry-on because you can easily fit this under your seat in an airplane.
 In addition to that, the shoulder straps of this backpack are stowable.

 You can just hide them in their compartment, which transforms this bag from a backpack to a mini-duffel.
 The only issue is that you don’t get a shoulder strap, and there are no attachment points for it.
 But you do get a luggage strap, which allows you to mount this backpack on top of your suitcase.

-One downside of the City backpack is that the laptop sleeve is not TSA friendly.
+One downside of the City backpack is that the laptop sleeve is not TSA-friendly.
 It is located in the main compartment, and it can fit laptops up to 15.6”.
 This pack also features a hidden tablet sleeve, which will fit any 9.7” tablet.

-The main compartment of this bag is quite spacious, with multiple pockets inside.
+The main compartment of this minimalist bag is quite spacious, with multiple pockets inside.
 There is also one external pocket on the front panel of the backpack, as well as a side pocket that perfectly fits your water bottles.

 Oh and I almost forgot to mention – this backpack is insanely affordable, and it’s the perfect option if your budget is $30!

-The Farpoint comes in three colors – blue, red and grey.
+The Farpoint comes in three colors – blue, red, and grey.
 It is made from ripstop nylon, so it is very durable and sturdy.
-The exterior of the pack is also water repellent, and very low-key.
+The exterior of the pack is also water-repellent, and very low-key.

-This 40-liter minimalist backpack is a great option for travellers.
+This 40-liter minimalist backpack is a great option for travelers.
 It is a carry-on size, so you should have no issues bringing it inside an airplane.
 And it has a very large main compartment, with panel zip easy access.
 This makes packing very easy and allows you to fit more items than you could fit in a standard backpack.

 In addition to that, with this type of opening, all of your stuff is easily accessible.
 The main compartment of this pack also features a padded laptop sleeve.
 But it’s not TSA friendly and that’s the only flaw.